expyriment/expyriment/documentation/sphinx/Tutorial.rst

-One of the most common things to do, while developing is to change to develop mode, which changes several default settings in one go (such as setting the default presentation mode from fullscreen to a window, and skiping the start screen and subject ID query)::
+One of the most common things to do, while developing is to change to develop mode, which changes several default settings in one go (such as setting the default presentation mode from fullscreen to a window, and skipping the start screen and subject ID query)::

     expyriment.control.set_develop_mode(True)